Cashing In: Leveraging Social Media for Financial Institutions

 These days your social media is often the first impression that a potential customer has of you and your business.
 Sharing reviews, testimonials, internal accomplishments, and news helps humanize your company and allows your current and potential customers to see themselves in your brand.
 Individuals want to support the voice and the people behind the brand, not just the best deals anymore.
 Help them see that you helped John Smith get pre-approved for his first home and that you can help them too.
 Likewise, sharing internal celebrations and news helps you promote your company culture and make others want to be a part of it, whether as a customer or a fellow employee.

-and resources that your customers will find insightful to show that you are on their side and want them to achieve financial success.
+While it’s important to promote the services you offer, it’s also important to share content and resources that your customers will find insightful to show that you are on their side and want them to achieve financial success.
 Sharing relevant and timely articles can help you achieve this goal.
 For example, sharing a “How to Budget for Christmas Presents” article as we head into the holidays or sharing relevant information to paying off student loans around college graduation time.
 Most importantly, when sharing outside articles, you want to make sure that they are credible sources.
 Penny Hoarder, Nerd Wallet, and Kiplinger are good places to start.

 Paid Social Media Ad Campaigns

 In addition to creating engaging feed posts, running paid social media ads are a great way to promote your financial institution with measurable and monetary results.
 Whether your initiative is to increase brand awareness, website visits, or drive conversions, paid social media advertising provides you with options that best fit your goals.
 Facebook provides priority to paid content, further increasing your chances of reaching potential customers.
 Not sure where to start with paid advertising or what metrics you should be focusing on?
 Check out our Social Media Metrics Guide for Beginners blog.

 Special Ad Categories